Butler UniversityButler University

 UC Berkeley seeks 'changemakers.'
 This guide analyzes successful extracurricular profiles, emphasizing social impact, research, and leadership over prestigious titles.

-What Tufts Looks For: A Guide to Extracurriculars for the "Jumbo" Spirit
+What UPenn Looks For: A Guide to "Practical Knowledge" in Extracurriculars

 Join Others Acing Their Applications